BMO Nesbitt Burns

 1 First Canadian Place

 39th Floor, P.O.
 Box 150

-Q news – second quarter 2020
+Q news – third quarter 2020

 The objective of Q news is to help you understand our services as well as clarify, educate and invite your questions.

 I hope that you are all staying safe as the second wave of COVID-19 moves through Canada.
 As a vaccine comes closer to fruition and treatment options have greatly improved, I hope that you share my sentiment in seeing light at the end of the tunnel.